What to Do When You Are Caught in a Toxic Relationship

-It is never too late to start praying for your spouse/significant other.
-It doesn’t matter if your relationship is good or if you have been caught in a bad relationship.
+It is never too late to start praying for your spouse or significant other.
+It doesn’t matter if your relationship is good or if you have been caught in a toxic relationship.

 My hope is that Shannon’s story will inspire you to live your life in a way that will make you think twice about your friends and your choice in a spouse.

 Shannon isn’t just another statistic out there.
 She was my friend.
 I saw her slowly dwindle away right before my eyes.
-I don’t want that to happen to anyone else.
+I don’t want this to happen to anyone else.